-The good part about this time of the year is walking out in the garden to grab some herbs for dinner or to even plan a meal around what veggie is ready to pick.
-But with the good there is always the dark side of summer – the heat.
+The good part about this time of the year is walking out in the garden to grab some herbs for dinner, or being able to plan a meal around the veggie that is ready to pick.
+However, with the good, there is always the dark side of summer – the heat.

 This recipe was also submitted to the Virtual Vegan Linky Potluck which is now happening every week!

-Even on the hottest, slowest, southern day of summer I can talk myself into turning on one burner – as long as it’s in the air conditioning.
-It may take awhile to gear up.
+Even on the hottest and slowest southern day of summer I can talk myself into turning on one burner – as long as it’s in the air conditioning.
+It may take a while to gear up.
 This involves thinking about how hot it is and measuring that against my stomach’s grumbling.
-A little ice cold sweet tea doesn’t hurt and can give me the boost I need to step outside in the heat to grab some herbs.
+A little ice cold sweet tea doesn’t hurt and can give me the boost I need to step out into the heat to grab some herbs.

 I have to admit just seeing those fresh herbs gets my mind working and resuscitates my inspiration.
 For last night’s dinner I had fresh lemon basil, thyme and oregano to work with.